blrobin2/blrobin2.github.io/_posts/2023-06-26-x-marks-the-spot.md

 letterboxd_url: https://boxd.it/4qrDZd
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Hot dog, I got a date with death!
+- Hot dog, I got a date with death!
-* So help me Me!
+- So help me Me!
-* That’s when he stepped in a wormhole and was transported to the 16th century
+- That’s when he stepped in a wormhole and was transported to the 16th century